-- 3. Detail - 3.1 The application seeks planning permission for the variation of condition 1 of planning permission reference 21/00023/FUL to regularise the construction of a viewing platform within the lion enclosure and balcony to the north west side of the stable building.
-The additions are stated to be required to support animal welfare needs.
-The enclosure to which the additions have been constructed was granted planning permission in June 2020 following approval from Planning Committee for the change of use of the site to include the keeping of wild cats and to retain the enclosure.
+The enclosure to which the additions have been constructed were granted planning permission in June 2020 following approval from Planning Committee for the change of use of the site to include the keeping of wild cats and to retain the enclosure.
 The lion's den forming an extension to the enclosure was granted planning permission following approval from Planning Committee in March 2021.
-Both the original enclosure 19/00243/FUL and the extension 21/00023/FUL were granted permission on the grounds that very special circumstances (VSC) had been demonstrated due to animal welfare needs. - 3.2 The site is set within the Nottinghamshire Green Belt where there is a presumption against inappropriate development and development should not be approved except in VSC.
+Both the original enclosure 19/00243/FUL and the extension 21/00023/FUL were granted permission on the grounds that very special circumstances (VSC) had been demonstrated due to animal welfare needs.

+The site is set within the Nottinghamshire Green Belt where there is a presumption against inappropriate development and development should not be approved except in VSC.

-- 3.3 The main issues relate to whether or not the VSC put forward by the applicant outweigh the harm of the proposal to the openness of the Green Belt, the impact on the character and appearance of the area and the impact on the amenity of any neighbouring properties. - 3.4 The benefits of the proposal are that it will support the keeping and welfare for the wild cats in an established enclosure granted planning permission under applications 19/00243/FUL and 21/00023/FUL.
+The main issues relate to whether or not the VSC put forward by the applicant outweigh the harm of the proposal to the openness of the Green Belt, the impact on the character and appearance of the area and the impact on the amenity of any neighbouring properties.

+The benefits of the proposal are that it will support the keeping and welfare for the wild cats in an established enclosure granted planning permission under applications 19/00243/FUL and 21/00023/FUL.
 As such, it is considered that the application builds on the VSC that were established under both previous planning permissions for the keeping of wild cats in this location.
 Within the approved wild cat enclosure, it is considered that the size and design of the viewing platform and balcony would not represent a significant harm to the openness of the Green Belt and is considered in keeping with the character of the established wild cat enclosure setting.
-In accordance with paragraph 148 of the NPPF very special circumstances will not exist unless the potential harm to the Green Belt by reason of inappropriateness is clearly outweighed by other considerations.
-In this case it is considered that the potential harm to the Green Belt is not so significant and that this is outweighed by the established very special circumstances in relation to the welfare of the wild cats in this location. - 4.
-Financial Implications - 4.1 The comments from the Head of Finance Services were as follows:
+In accordance with paragraph 153 of the NPPF very special circumstances will not exist unless the potential harm to the Green Belt by reason of inappropriateness is clearly outweighed by other considerations.
+In this case it is considered that the potential harm to the Green Belt is not so significant and that this is outweighed by the established very special circumstances in relation to the welfare of the wild cats in this location.

+4. Financial Implications

+The comments from the Head of Finance Services were as follows: